Jerlov AwardAwarded in Recognition of Contributions Made to the Advancement of Our Knowledge of the Nature and Consequences of Light in the Ocean

 The award consists of a bronze medallion designed by Judith Munk, a lapel pin, travel support to attend the Ocean Optics Conference, and a cash award.

-This award is supported by the U.S. National Aeronautics and Space Administration and the U.S. Office of Naval Research.
+This award is supported by the U.S. National Aeronautics and Space Administration.